odnal/raspberrypi-digit-recognition-NN/README.md

-These are some important modules that are neccessary to the CNN model and a few others that are specific to this project alone.
+These are some important modules that are neccessary to the CNN model and a few others that are specific to this project alone:

 > pip install numpy
 >